 - Meal breaks and/or rest periods should be scheduled by the supervisor to allow for appropriate coverage of the department.
 However, departments must schedule reasonable meal breaks and/or rest periods in accordance with the student’s shift.

 - Meal breaks or rest periods must be taken during the student’s shift and cannot be taken at the start or end of a shift.
 The workday may not be shortened and meal breaks may not be lengthened by omitting rest periods.

 Training for Supervisors and Hiring Managers

-Student Employment coordinates with TTaDA to host trainings for supervisors and hiring managers who are new or need a re-fresh on policies and processes.
-These are hosted on the second Monday of the month on alternating months.
-Upon registration, you will receive several guides and tools to use as you manage and recruit your student employees.
+Student Employment coordinates with TTaDA to host trainings for supervisors and hiring managers who are new or need a refresh on policies and processes.
+These are hosted on the second Monday of the month in alternating months.
+Upon registration, scheduled attendees will receive several guides and tools to use in managing and recruiting student employees.